bmc/passwordthing-scala/README.md

 * Run it locally, on a machine _you_ control.
 * Configure it to use a file-based database, such as [SQLite][].
 * Store that database on an encrypted partition.
+* Keep the credentials for that encrypted partition safe.
+* Use SSL to connect to it, if you allow connections from outside your network.

 In other words, it's a bit easier to use than a spreadsheet full of passwords, but it's not intended to be deployed publicly.

+The bit that makes it better than an encrypted file full of passwords is the webbiness: You can get to it from anywhere (but remember the SSL goodness), and it's reasonably usable on any device.

 *PasswordThing* is intended primarily as demoware and accompanies the presentation on Play that I'll be giving to a joint meeting of the Philadelphia